-First, cook some chicken breast meat with a touch of oil, seasoned with salt and pepper, in a skillet.
+First, cook some chicken breast (or thigh) meat with a touch of oil, seasoned with salt and pepper, in a skillet.

-Lastly, heat up the sauce in the same skillet until it’s thickened, and add the chicken back in along with some cashews and pineapple.
+Lastly, heat up the sauce in the same skillet, add a slurry of cornstarch and water, stir until it’s thickened, and add some cashews and pineapple.
 That’s it!